 - Axie Infinity: Axie Infinity is a blockchain-based, digital pet universe play-to-earn game created by Sky Mavis.
 With elements of Pokémon, Tamagochi, and CryptoKitties, Axie Infinity players collect, breed, and battle NFT-based fantasy Axie characters to earn tokens through their gameplay and contributions to the digital world.
 Players battle against other players or non-player characters in teams of three Axies to earn the in-game rewards token, with battle outcomes determined by energy/cards played and the category of the Axies fighting.
 Axie breeding produces offspring determined by a probabilistic genetic algorithm, requires AXS and SLP, and is limited in the number of times each Axie may be bred.
 Axie Infinity employs a dual-token system featuring a governance token with a fixed supply and an in-game token with an uncapped supply.
 The first is Axie Infinity Shards, or AXS, which is an ERC-20 governance token that allows holders to vote on proposals directly impacting the trajectory of the project.
 Holders can also stake their AXS to generate a yield that is derived from the transaction fees paid by players in the in-game marketplace.
 AXS is also used by players to purchase in-game items.
 The second token is Smooth Love Potion, or SLP, the native in-game currency which is minted through gameplay as a reward for winning battles.
 The price of SLP depends on the growth of Axie Infinity, with the supply of SLP and the demand for breeding being key factors.
 Additionally, the amount of SLP required to breed an Axie increases each time that an individual Axie is bred.
 Breeding Axies requires a fee to be paid in both AXS and SLP, but the SLP component of this fee is burned, reducing the net emissions of SLP when the demand for breeding is high.
 Axie Infinity earns revenue by collecting the AXS component of the breeding fee, as well as an Axie Marketplace fee for successful sales of Axie assets such as Axies, land, and land items.
 Revenue goes to the Community Treasury, which is governed by AXS holders.
 By utilizing a dual-token model, Axie minimizes the impact of AXS price fluctuations on the economic mechanism of the in-game token (SLP), in theory creating more stable in-game mechanics.
 Dual-token economic models have been increasingly adopted in Play-to-Earn gaming applications.
 For more information, see Axie Infinity Goes Parabolic.

 - Algorithmic Stablecoins: Algorithmic stablecoins start with the objective of a pegged value to the reference asset, usually the US dollar, and vary circulating supply via various stabilization mechanisms to accomplish this goal.
-While a discussion of each of the various mechanisms is outside the scope of this short summary, their study can yield significant insights and understanding of supply and demand, mechanism design, and psychological factors.
+While a discussion of each of the various mechanisms is outside the scope of this short summary, their study can yield significant reports and understanding of supply and demand, mechanism design, and psychological factors.
 For a detailed discussion, please see Solving the Stablecoin Trilemma with Algorithmic Stablecoins.

 Exhibit 1: Curve Sample Tokenomics